^

 • High blood pressure during pregnancy.

-Pregnancy and diabetes: Pregnancy planning
+Pregnancy and Diabetes: Planning a Pregnancy

-How to plan a pregnancy with diabetes?
+How to plan pregnancy if you have diabetes?

-If you have diabetes and you plan to become a mother, take measures to improve your health immediately prior to conception.
-This will help you and your child to avoid complications during pregnancy and after childbirth.
-The first thing to do is bring the blood sugar back to normal.
-This can help regular exercise, proper nutrition and insignificant weight loss.
+If you have diabetes and are planning to become a mother, take steps to improve your health immediately before conceiving a child.
+This will help you and your baby avoid complications during pregnancy and after childbirth.
+The first thing to do is to normalize your blood sugar levels.
+Regular exercise, proper nutrition, and slight weight loss can help with this.

 High blood pressure can also cause: